-Fat Thursday is one of the most beloved (and probably the tastiest) traditions in Poland. in Polish called Tłusty Czwartek (which would literally translate as ‘Fatty Thursday’), marks the last Thursday before Ash Wednesday, which is the traditional beginning of Lent.
-Fat Thursday means that the period of carnival and long-lasting joyful atmosphere of celebration is almost over, and the mournful and melancholic period of Lent (when the fun should be surpassed and the music should quiet down), is fast approaching.
-Poles seem to have found their own unique way of celebrating the end of the period of fun, and it’s done by devouring crazy amounts of pączki, doughnuts filled with rosehip jam, or faworki, fried pieces of shortcrust pastry sprinkled with icing sugar.
+Fat Thursday is one of the most beloved (and probably the tastiest) traditions in Poland.
+In Polish called Tłusty Czwartek, it marks the last Thursday before Ash Wednesday, which is the traditional beginning of Lent.
+Fat Thursday means that the period of carnival and the joyful atmosphere of celebration is almost over, and the mournful and melancholic period of Lent (when the fun should be surpassed and the music should quiet down), is fast approaching.
+Poles seem to have found their unique way of celebrating the end of the period of fun, and it’s done by devouring crazy amounts of pączki, doughnuts filled with rose petal preserve, or faworki, fried pieces of shortcrust pastry sprinkled with icing sugar.

-According to Barbara Ogrodowska, Polish ethnographer and specialist on Polish traditions, customs and folklore, the tradition of Fat Thursday was more elaborate in the past, and devouring and feasting used to extend to many more foodstuffs and dishes than just pączki and other fried pastries.
-A text from 17th century mentions one of such celebrations, describing tables which could hardly carry the weight of the treats laid out on them, amongst them various meats (mostly game), hams, poultry, all served with thick and heavy sauces, raisins, almonds and other accompaniments.
-Peasant households also celebrated with style (even though without all the game), preparing special meals for this occasion: kasha, cabbage with bacon, lard, and in more affluent households: garlicky sausages and meat cooked in soup.
-There was a saying stating that one should eat fatty foods (lard, bacon, kasha with lard, sausage, etc.) just as many times during the day, as the amount of times the cat moves its tail.
+According to Barbara Ogrodowska, Polish ethnographer and specialist on Polish folklore, the tradition of Fat Thursday was more elaborate in the past, and feasting on Fat Thursday used to extend to more foodstuffs and dishes than just pączki and other fried pastries.
+A text from 17th century mentions one of such celebrations, describing tables hardly carrying the weight of the treats laid out on them, amongst them various meats (mostly game), hams, poultry – all served with thick and heavy sauces, raisins, almonds and other accompaniments.
+Peasant households also celebrated with style (but without all the game), preparing special meals for this occasion: kasha, cabbage with bacon, lard, and in more affluent households: garlicky sausages and meat cooked in a soup.
+There was a saying stating that one should eat fatty foods on this day (lard, bacon, kasha with lard, sausage, etc.) as often, as the cat moves its tail.
 Which (probably) meant a lot.

-Kurier Warszawski (Warsaw’s Courier), a local newspaper, published an article on pączki in 1829, stating that Warsaw’s patisseries baked and sold 45 thousand pączki that year on Fat Thursday, and private households produced three times more than that for in home consumption.
+Kurier Warszawski (Warsaw’s Courier), a local newspaper of the time, published an article on pączki in 1829, stating that Warsaw’s patisseries baked and sold 45 thousand pączki that year on Fat Thursday, and private households produced three times more than that for in-home consumption.
 Impressive much!

-Nowadays, many patisseries in Poland cater to all kinds of diets, creating gluten-free, vegan, dairy free and many different kinds of paczki, making it possible for everyone, regardless of their dietary habits or restrictions, to have a pączek for good luck on Fat Thursday.
-And don’t think it’s such an easy thing to make a vegan or gluten free pączek, as traditional pączek recipe calls for fresh yeast, wheat flour, butter, loads of sugar, a lot of egg yolks, and if that wasn’t sinful enough – it should be fried in lard.
-I am filled with admiration for those who transform the pączek into a more egalitarian treat.
-I myself am far less experienced to experiment yet, and so my pączki are high-sugar, high-fat, highly unhealthy treats.
-But hey, once a year one can sin!
-And I only had two (so far!).
+Nowadays, many patisseries in Poland cater to all kinds of diets, creating gluten-free, vegan, dairy-free and other kinds of paczki, making it possible for everyone, regardless of their dietary habits or restrictions, to have a pączek for good luck on Fat Thursday.
+And don’t think it’s an easy thing to make a vegan or gluten-free pączek, as the traditional recipe calls for fresh yeast, wheat flour, butter, sugar, egg yolks – and if that wasn’t enough, it should be fried in lard.
+I truly admire those who try to transform the pączek into a more egalitarian treat.

 Have you had your Fat Thursday pączek yet?
-If you’re curious of how they taste or suddenly grew worried about being unlucky if you won’t have one today, head for your local Polish shop, I’m sure there are stacks of boxes with pączki waiting to be devoured.
+If you’re curious of how they taste or grew somehow worried about being unlucky if you don’t, indeed, have one today, head for your local Polish shop.
+I’m sure there are stacks of boxes filled with pączki, waiting to be devoured.
 But hurry!
-Polish appetite on Fat Thursday seems to have no end!
+Polish appetite on Fat Thursday seems to have no end.